Weedshaker/PeerWebSite/README.md

 Type `App` in the dev-tools console to expose the whole peerweb.site application.
 Interesting is `App.WebTorrentReceiver.client` for debugging the WebTorrent client.

 ### Big Thanks to
-Muaz Khan, Juan Benet, Feross and all others who contributed to this repo and this repos dependencies!
+Okan Davut, Muaz Khan, Juan Benet, Feross and all others who contributed to this repo and this repos dependencies!
 Also thanks for your support, using this application, spreading the word and a github star ;-)

 *PeerWebSite is released under GPL-3.0 License .
 Copyright (c) Weedshaker.*